1. Executive Summary

 3. Clear segmentation between consumer and commercial intent

-The fact that consumer and commercial service lines have distinct search behavior is an asset, not just a problem.
+The fact that consumer and commercial service lines have distinct search behaviour is an asset, not just a problem.
 It means each cluster can be given its own focused topical environment, leading to stronger relevance signals for Google and better user experience for visitors.

 4. Local SEO leverage

 Photography is an inherently local service.
 Local SEO signals — Google Business Profiles, location-specific landing pages, NAP consistency, local schema markup — carry significant weight in this vertical.
-A multi-property model creates multiple local SEO anchor points, each of which can be optimized independently for geographic and service-specific relevance.
+A multi-property model creates multiple local SEO anchor points, each of which can be optimised independently for geographic and service-specific relevance.

 5. Low baseline visibility = significant upside